ICCPUD Webinar Series Premier

 in Macon, Ga.
 Dr. Benjamin holds 18 honorary degrees.

-Obama and confirmed by the U.S. Senate in November 2009 as Administrator of the
+confirmed by the U.S. Senate in November 2009 as Administrator of the Substance

-Substance Abuse and Mental Health Services Administration (SAMHSA), a public health
+Abuse and Mental Health Services Administration (SAMHSA), a public health agency

-agency within the Department of Health and Human Services.
-The agency's mission
+within the Department of Health and Human Services.
+The agency's mission is to reduce

 Hyde is an attorney and comes to SAMHSA with more than 30 years experience in management